kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

 ### Dedotting support

 There is no filter available for opensearch-typical dedotting.
 That is a mandatory feature and we planned to solve it with a Lua script.
 On the other hand, the Lua filter should be an unsupported feature.
 So having the convenience of dedotting support in the `LogPresetBinding` would result in a Lua script in the `LogPipeline`.
 Both ways will not be optimal.
--> Add dedotting support as a feature to the `LogPipeline`
+-> Add dedotting support as a feature to the `LogPipeline`.

 ### Meaningfulness of LogPreset